bkauf/next-store/README.md

 PROJECT_ID=<your project id>
 gcloud config set core/project $PROJECT_ID
 ```
 Enable the necessary Google cloud APIs for your project.
+These APIs are necessary for installing the Weaviate database and to run the Demo app.

 ```sh